shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 Flow Production Tracking changes aren't syncing to Jira
 -------------------------------------------------------
-The first place to check is in the shotgunEvents log files to see if the trigger was run and issued a successful call to the SG Jira Bridge.
+The first place to check is in the shotgunEvents log files to see if the trigger was run and issued a successful call to the Flow Production Tracking Jira Bridge.

-Next, check the logs for the SG Jira Bridge and see if the request was received and processed successfully.
+Next, check the logs for the Flow Production Tracking Jira Bridge and see if the request was received and processed successfully.
 The logs should make this very apparent.

 If you don't see any errors, make sure your Syncer and SyncHandler are